-Most of us are very much familiar with pressure relief valve and pressure reducing valve.
+Most of us are very much familiar with the pressure relief valve and pressure reducing valve.
 Both control pressure in the hydraulic system.
 Since both are pressure controlling device still both are different from each other.
 Therefore, we will learn in this article how they differ with each other, where they are using and their construction.
-Also, we will see some special purpose valve.
+Also, we will see some special-purpose valves.

 Pressure relief valve

 Consider a simple hydraulic system without a relief valve for instance.

 When the pump starts and does the work by lifting the load up to its maximum limit.
 But when it reaches its limit what will happen?
 The pump is still running and tries harder to push more oil in the system and ultimately pressure will increase tremendously and damage the weaker component.
 Therefore we need something which will limit the pressure in the system.
 This component is a pressure relief valve.